Transform Documentation

 dfpd.DataFrame

-list of columns with data currently in Celsius that need to be converted to Farenhiet
+List of column names whose values are currently in Celsius and need to be converted to Fahrenheit.

 Returns:

-pd.DataFrame: Dataframe with specified columns converted from Celsius to Farenhiet.
+Dataframe with the specified columns converted from Celsius to Fahrenheit.

 ecopipeline.transform.convert_l_to_g(df: DataFrame, column_names: list) DataFrame